smockle/smockle.com/.posts/Published/2018-08-22-technical-stack.md

 title: Technical Stack
 ---

+_NB: [“Technical Stack II”](/blog/2019/05/05/technical-stack-ii) is a newer post on this topic.
+The post below is outdated._

 At a friend’s request, here is an overview of this blog’s technical stack.

 This blog is hosted on GitHub Pages.
 Jekyll transforms Markdown files into a static website.
 An AWS CloudFront distribution provides HTTPS support as, unaffected by DNS record edits¹, GitHub Pages will not serve content over HTTPS².